cyrus-and/chrome-remote-interface/README.md

 ```

 In this particular case, not enforcing this kind of serialization may cause that
-Chrome does not properly deliver the desired notifications the client.
+the remote instance does not properly deliver the desired notifications the
+client.

 #### chrome.send(method, [params], [callback])

-Issue a command to Chrome.
+Issue a command to the remote instance.

 `method` is a string describing the command.

 `params` is an object containing the payload.

-`callback` is executed when Chrome sends a response to this command, it gets the
+`callback` is executed when the remote instance sends a response to this
-following arguments:
+command, it gets the following arguments:

-- `error`: a boolean value indicating the success status, as reported by Chrome;
+- `error`: a boolean value indicating the success status, as reported by the
+  remote instance;
-- `response`: an object containing either the response sent from Chrome
+- `response`: an object containing either the response (`result` field, if
-  (`result` field, if `error === false`) or the indication of the error (`error`
+  `error === false`) or the indication of the error (`error` field, if `error
-  field, if `error === true`).
+  === true`).

 When `callback` is omitted a `Promise` object is returned instead, with the
 fulfilled/rejected states implemented according to the `error` parameter.